Thunderbottom/website/content/blog/2018-08-03-installing-void-with-fde.md

 $ parted -a optimal /dev/sdX mkpart primary 100M 100% # UEFI ESP Partition
 $ parted /dev/sdX set 1 boot on
 ```
 {% message() %}
-**Note**: If your system's BIOS compatibility is set to Legacy mode, you are not required to create the ESP partition.
+If your system's BIOS compatibility is set to Legacy mode, you are not required to create the ESP partition.
 {% end %}

 ### Setting up LVM and LUKS for Encryption